Open Access Journals gaining more Readers and Citations

 Journal of Community Medicine & Health Education is one of the top International Community Medicine journals aiming to publish a complete and reliable source of information on the discoveries and current developments in the fields of Health Education, Mother and Child health, Community Health, Nutrition, Expanded program of Immunization, Safe drinking water and Sanitation, Control of Endemic Diseases, Treatment of Endemic Diseases, Provision of Essential Drugs, Community Medicine etc. and making them freely available worldwide.
 This Community medicine Journal is a common podium for individuals and groups of people learn to behave in a manner conducive to the promotion, maintenance and restoration of health

-Journal of Community Medicine & Health Education is a peer-reviewed journal using Editorial Tracking System to maintain quality online manuscript submission, review and tracking.
-Editorial board members of the Journal of Community Medicine & Health Education or outside experts review manuscripts; at least two independent reviewer’s approval followed by the editor is required for the acceptance of any citable manuscript.
+Journal of Community Medicine & Health Education is a peer-reviewed journal using Editorial Manager System to maintain quality online manuscript submission, review and tracking.
+Editorial board members of the Journal of Community Medicine & Health Education or outside experts review manuscripts; at least two reviewer’s approval followed by the editor is required for the acceptance of any citable manuscript.

 Population health is the branch of healthcare that deals with the health outcomes of the individuals in a group of population.
 It includes the outcomes within the group.
 The status of epidemic and communicable diseases can be estimated in a specified population.
-This helps in further prevention and to estimate the spread of disease transmission.

 Preventive medicine mainly focuses on the health of individuals in a community or group of population or defined social group.
 Its primary aim is to protect, promote and maintain the health and well-being and to prevent from disease, damage and death.